-- Develop and implement a racial equity toolkit for legislation, policies and programs to advance racial equity in Washington. - Ensure affordable, high-quality broadband internet access is available to all households and businesses to provide educational, entrepreneurial, business and accessibility equity for all Washingtonians to access the internet. - Enact a financial inclusion law that will address the public safety and equal access issues caused by bank de-risking.
+- Develop and implement a racial equity toolkit for legislation, policies and programs to advance racial equity in Washington. - Ensure affordable, high-quality broadband internet access as defined by SB 5717 is available to all households and businesses to provide educational, entrepreneurial, business and accessibility equity for all Washingtonians to access the internet. - Enact a financial inclusion law that will address the public safety and equal access issues caused by bank de-risking.